Are cheat meals ever ok?

-Well, here’s a topic that creates loads of confusion, plenty of debate, and makes for a guilty conscience as though a murder has been committed.
+Well, here’s a topic that creates loads of confusion, plenty of debate and makes for a guilty conscience as though food murder has been committed.

 So let’s tidy this one up and create some clarity around the cheat meal.
-As many of you can appreciate, Monday to Friday can seem like an eternity when you’re limiting your calories, sticking to a plan, and chasing a goal.
-You may be cutting carbohydrates, cycling macronutrients, or perhaps a combination of a variety of dieting techniques that place pressure on the body both physically and mentally.
+As many of you can appreciate Monday to Friday can seem like an eternity when you’re limiting your calories, sticking to a plan and chasing a goal.
+You may be cutting carbohydrates, cycling macronutrients or perhaps a combination of a variety of dieting techniques that place pressure on the body both physically and mentally.

-Regardless of your journey, that beloved craving at the end of the tunnel draws closer as we approach the weekend.
-That “cheat meal” becomes a reality through a failed response to temptation, perhaps a reward, or because you feel like you deserve it – and good on you!
+Regardless of your journey, that beloved craving at the end of the week draws closer as we approach the weekend.
+That ‘cheat meal’ becomes a reality through a response to temptation, perhaps a reward, or because you feel like you deserve it, and good on you!

-The reward aside – sanity through balance is everything.
-Your cheat meal serves as a great opportunity to find that balance, reset the system, and draw a line in the sand prior to the start of another strong, successful block of consistent training and clean eating – there must be milestones and this is one of them.
+The reward aside, sanity through balance is everything.
+Your cheat meal serves as a great opportunity to find that balance, reset the system and draw a line in the sand prior to the start of another strong, successful block of consistent training and clean eating.
+There must be milestones and this is one of them.

-So – let me ask you, is the cheat meal negatively effecting you physically?
+So – let us ask you, is the cheat meal negatively effecting you physically?
 Or mentally?
 If not then its is ok in our book.